 Raith board warned U-turn over Goodwillie signing is ‘too little, too late’

+Raith board warned U-turn over David Goodwillie signing is ‘too little, too late’

-The cinch Championship outfit announced the 32-year-old former Scotland striker would not be selected for the club.
+The Championship outfit announced the 32-year-old former Scotland striker would not be selected for the club

 The Raith Rovers board have been warned their U-turn over the signing of David Goodwillie is “too little, too late”.